-THIS EXPEDITION IS CLOSED FOR ENROLLMENT.
-THERE ARE SPOTS ON THE JUL 21-AUG 1 ALASKA EXPEDITION or CHECK BACK IN OCTOBER FOR 2020’s EXPEDITION.
+THIS EXPEDITION IS NOW FULL AND CLOSED FOR ENROLLMENT.
+CHECK BACK IN OCTOBER FOR 2020’s EXPEDITION.

 Overview: With Dr. Leon Chartrand as our wilderness guide and professional tracker, this expedition takes us to Gates of the Arctic National preserve, 250 miles north of the Arctic Circle.
 This is the wildest of the wild.
 We explore the landscape's expression through flora and fauna firsthand by air shuttle into a remote area of Alaska for a complete immersion experience.
 Our goal is to humble ourselves; to witness ten thousand year old indigenous ruins, to reflect on human survival, and to discover human impacts upon even the most remote areas of the world and, in so doing, emphasize the primary community that brought us into being and, even now, nurtures us in every aspect of human quality of life.
 We discover that what we do to the other-than-human--in this case, migrating birds, caribou, arctic fox, wolves, polar and brown bears--we do to the human; what happens to the outer world, happens to the inner world.
 This twelve day expedition takes us to one of the most remote places on Earth.
 We explore wildness firsthand by spending days discovering and reflecting upon how Earth influences our intellectual perceptions, moral imagination, and our sense of the divine.
 On this trip, students can take advantage of six credits.
 We drink from ice cold streams and watch birds preparing for their long trek south.
 We watch wolves and fox forage without ever leaving our base-camp.
 And each day will involve a hike from basecamp into some new place to discover.
 A 3 credit graduate-level option is also available.